feichay10/FTP_server/README.md

 # Assignment Socket Programming (FTP_server)
+Practice carried out in C++ in the subject of **Redes y Sistemas Distribuidos** of the 2nd year of Computer Engineering at the University of La Laguna.

 ## Introduction
 This assignment has the objective of learning how to send and receive files to/from